Tech-With-Tim/twtcodejam.net/.github/ISSUE_TEMPLATE/bug-report-.md

 ---
-name: 'Bug report '
+name: 'Bug report'
-about: Please fill the following bug report template to help us cater to it better
+about: Use this template to report a bug
 title: "[BUG]"
 labels: bug
 assignees: ''